Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Do Cane Corsos Like Water and Swimming?
 Answer & Tips

-The Cane Corso is a big, strong Italian guard dog, and might seem like the last breed you’d want to take in a pool.
+The Cane Corso is a big, strong Italian guard dog and might seem like the last breed you’d want to take in a pool.
 However, these large and in-charge dogs seem to love making a splash in the water.
-Oddly enough, though, they’re not very fond of bath time.
+Oddly enough, they’re not very fond of bath time.

-Does the Cane Corso’s love of playing in the water translate to capable swimming skills, too?
+Does the Cane Corso’s love of playing in the water also translate to capable swimming skills?
 Read on to find out!

 Can Cane Corsos Swim?

-Cane Corsos are a powerful breed of dog that has been around for centuries.
-They are known for their athleticism and strength, but swimming definitely isn’t their strong suit.
-While they may have some physical traits that could make them decent swimmers, it’s typically not something you’ll see your Cane Corso doing very often.
+Cane Corsos are powerful canines that have been around for centuries.
+They are known for their athleticism and strength, but swimming isn’t their strong suit.
+While they may have some physical traits that could make them decent swimmers, it’s not something you’ll see your Cane Corso doing very often.

-In fact, Cane Corsos are some of the least capable swimmers of all dog breeds.
-They have a barrel-like chest, which while creating extra buoyancy, makes it difficult for them to stay submerged in the water.
-Their thick coats can weigh them down when wet, and they are generally heavy dogs as it is, making swimming all the more difficult.
-So, while they technically can swim, Cane Corsos aren’t going to win any competitions any time soon.
+In fact, Cane Corsos are some of the least capable swimmers of all breeds.
+They have a barrel-like chest, which, while creating extra buoyancy, makes it difficult for them to move around in the water.
+Their thick coats can weigh them down when wet, and they are generally heavy dogs, making swimming all the more difficult.
+So, while they technically can swim, Cane Corsos aren’t going to win any competitions.

 Dog breed Cane Corso swims in the water